dimircea/Arduino-ESP8266/README.md

 Most of the above methods allows to specify a timeout before a communication fail/error is reported.
 Many methods have multiple signatures, with default values for some standard parameters.

+## Installation
+Clone this repo, rename the folder to ESP8266 and copy it under the `libraries` subfolder of your Arduino Software installation folder.

 ## Usage Example
 ```
 #include <ESP8266.h>